Facebook pixel

 1. There’s no resistance on the pedal

 A common problem many drivers experience is when the brakes feel soft or spongy, or the pedal has barely any resistance when engaged.
 If the pedal sinks right down to the floor without you having to push down much, this can be a sign that there is a leak in the brake system.
-A leak can be extremely hazardous and increase your risk of having a road accident, so make sure you avoid driving the car until the source of the problem has been located and fixed.
+After all, the point of pressing down the brake pedal is to compress the brake pads onto the discs.
+If the pedal doesn’t feel any resistance then nothing is being compressed.

 The first thing you should do in this instance is to check the brake fluid levels under your bonnet.
 If you are unsure of how to do this, check your owner’s manual or take your car to a local garage.
-If the brake fluid levels are correct and you can see no visible signs of a leak, it may be an internal problem.
+You can learn how to top up a low brake fluid reservoir here – if the fluid seems to hold resistance, doesn’t seem to be reducing at a fast rate, and there’s no clear sign of a leak, then it may be that you just needed to top up the fluid.

 2. The vehicle pulls to one side

 To fix this problem, you may be able to clean and lubricate the caliper mechanism yourself by buying a special maintenance kit.
-However, this can be tricky to do and if the problem is serious, it may be that it’s not worth repairing.
-For this reason, the best course of action is to have the caliper replaced with a new one.
-Although this will cost you more, it can save you time and money in the long term.
+However, this can be tricky to do and, if the problem is serious, it may be that it’ll be more effective to replace rather than clean.
+Although this may cost more than cleaning the brake yourself, it’ll save a lot of money in fuel costs – not to mention the potential nightmares of accidents!

 3. The steering wheel is vibrating

 One way to tackle this issue is by having the rotors resurfaced.
-If they are not thick enough to be resurfaced, you may need to have them replaced altogether.
+If they’re not thick enough to be resurfaced, you may need to have them replaced altogether.
 If you have disc brakes in your vehicle, they may also need to be replaced.

 4. The brakes are pulsating